-Hackerearth is the another great website that offers thoughtful challenges that will prove to be of use later in your career.
-It provides a platform for automated assessment of technical and logical skills of candidates.
+HackerEarth is another great website that offers thoughtful coding challenges that will prove to be of use later in your career.
+It provides a platform for automated assessment of the technical and logical skills of candidates.
 It also helps tech companies to find smart talented people by serving as a developer aggregation and selection platform.

-They frequently add new challenges, You need to signup a week before the challenge take place.
+They frequently add new challenges, You need to signup a week before the challenge takes place.
 You’ll be having a week for practicing before the actual contest.

 The latest feature of HackerEarth is a challenge series dubbed CodeMonk — with CodeMonk challenges you can immerse yourself in the world of code from all of its aspects, repeat challenges to really make the particular problem sets sink into your brain.
 The challenges will be focused on programming problems.